upbound/docs/content/providers/signature-verification.md

 Starting in Crossplane 1.18, you can enable and configure an `ImageConfig` resource to automatically verify package signatures in your Crossplane cluster.

-For example, the following configuration will verify images matching `spec.matchImages.prefix` using GitHub as the certificate issuer for the e-mail identity.
+For example, the following configuration verifies images matching `spec.matchImages.prefix` using GitHub as the certificate issuer for the email identity.

 ```yaml
 apiVersion: pkg.crossplane.io/v1beta1